nasa/cumulus/docs/deployment/server_access_logging.md

 ## Via [AWS Command Line Interface][cli]

-1. create a `logging.json` file with these contents, replacing `<stack-internal-bucket>` with your stack's internal bucket name, and `<stack>` with the name of your cumulus stack.
+1. Create a `logging.json` file with these contents, replacing `<stack-internal-bucket>` with your stack's internal bucket name, and `<stack>` with the name of your cumulus stack.

     ```json
     {